wpendl99/.github/profile/essentials/gitHub/gitHub.md

 1. Create a GitHub account if you do not already have one.
 1. Create a repository for your start up project.
 Your project must be public.
 Select the option for a default README.md file.
 This is where you will also keep all of your notes for things that you learn and want to remember.
 1. Clone the repository to your development environment using `git clone`.
-1. Open up the repository directory in VSCode and modify the README.md file.
+1. Open up the repository directory in VS Code and modify the README.md file.
-1. Use the Git functionality of VSCode to commit your changes and push them to GitHub.
+1. Use the Git functionality of VS Code to commit your changes and push them to GitHub.
 1. In GitHub modify your README.md file and commit the changes.
-1. In VSCode pull down and review the changes.
+1. In VS Code pull down and review the changes.
 1. Make another change to the README.md file on GitHub and commit the change.
 1. Before you pull the changes to your development environment, change the same line in README.md file and commit the change.
 1. Attempt to pull the GitHub changes to your development environment.
 Note and resolve the merge conflict.
 Commit the merged changes.
 Push the merge commit.